 What is Dungeons and Dragons Role-Playing?

 Dungeons and Dragons started out as a basic board game, created by a man named, Gary Gygax.
 It evolved from European war games that were using sophisticated combat systems, miniatures, and maps.
 What Mr. Gygax did was take the basic war battle idea and meld it with the fantasy genre.
 Why?
-Because there were millions of people like him, that believed it was much more exciting and enjoyable to battle a dragon than it was to battle an identical opposing soldier.
+Because there were millions of people like him, who believed it was much more exciting and enjoyable to battle a dragon than it was to battle the rather mundane opposing soldier.
 Those games were focused on tactics and strategy, and the individual combat units were bereft of any imaginary identity.

 Role-playing, where Dungeons and Dragons is concerned, is not only assigning and developing personality traits to imaginary beings, it is acting them out during game play.
 That is, my incredibly unintelligent fighter acts incredibly unintelligent.
 The human player controlling a certain character would make his or her character act according to what makes sense for that character to act.
 Just like a feeble wizard wouldn't advise rushing into battle like a barbarian, a fighter would have little interest in trying to solve a quest with mental mettle.